 Latest news and features from Ad Age

 I’m Jeanine Poggi, Ad Age’s senior editor, counting down to Super Bowl LIV.
-With less than two weeks to go we now know the Kansas City Chiefs will take on the San Francisco 49ers at the Hard Rock Stadium in Miami on Feb 2.
-Leading up to the game, which will air on Fox, Ad Age will bring you breaking news, analysis and first looks at the high-stakes, Big-Game commercials—all in our Super Bowl Alerts newsletter.
+In a little over a week, the Kansas City Chiefs will take on the San Francisco 49ers at the Hard Rock Stadium in Miami.
+Leading up to the game on Feb.
+2, which will air on Fox, Ad Age will bring you breaking news, analysis and first looks at the high-stakes, Big-Game commercials—all in our Super Bowl Alerts newsletter.
 Sign up right here to get them in your email.

 Join Ad Age on Jan.
 28 as we bring together some of the top brands, agencies and creatives, including Hyundai, BBDO, Sabra hummus, Madonna Badger, Pop-Tarts and WeatherTech, to discuss what it takes to pull off a Super Bowl commercial.

 Cringe through this spot for d-to-c hearing aid brand Eargo

 The company tapped new AOR Huge for its first national brand campaign.

 How Apple changed personal computing—and the Super Bowl—overnight